 His hands emerged out of the pillow.
 And he displayed his hands proudly as if showing a winning hand in poker.
 Indeed, it was a winning hand for it held….my mother’s diamond earrings.

-That is where my father had hidden them, inside the stuffing of the pillow.
-I am sure no thief would have thought of it.
-Nor had my father himself could till finally his memory came back to him.
-I wonder what if he had no managed to remember and it had got discarded with trash in the due course of years.
+That is where my father had hidden them - inside the stuffing of the pillow.
+I am sure no thief would have thought of that.
+Nor could my father himself till finally his memory came back to him.
+I wonder what if he had not managed to remember and it had got discarded with trash in the due course of years.
 Someone handling the trash would have hit a windfall.